 After the wavelength calibration is obtained from an LSS or LSS-like arc lamp exposure, the wavelength corresponding to the central CCD pixel is calculated.
-This parameter is not computed for MOS/MXU observations, but just for LSS observations made with the 1 arcsec slit, and for MOS observations having all slitlets at offset 0.0 (in the MOS case the parameter is named QC MOS CENTRAL WAVELENGTH).
+This parameter is not computed for MOS/MXU observations, but just for LSS observations and for MOS observations having all slitlets at offset 0.0 (in the MOS case the parameter is named QC MOS CENTRAL WAVELENGTH).
 The central wavelength is written to the keyword ESO QC LSS CENTRAL WAVELENGTH of the wavelength map FITS header (see entry WAVELENGTH\MAP\MXU, page 99).